finos/htc-grid/docs/project/getting_started/happy-path.md

    aws ecr describe-repositories --query "repositories[*].repositoryUri"
    ```

-NB: This operation fetches images from external repositories and creates a copy into your ECR account, sometimes the fetch to external repositories may have temporary failures due to the state of the external repositories, If the `terraform apply` fails with errors such as the ones below, re-run the command until `terraform apply` successfully completes.
+NB: This operation fetches images from external repositories and creates a copy into your ECR account, sometimes the fetch to external repositories may have temporary failures due to the state of the external repositories, If the `make transfer-images  TAG=$TAG REGION=$HTCGRID_REGION` fails with errors such as the ones below, re-run the command until `make transfer-images  TAG=$TAG REGION=$HTCGRID_REGION` successfully completes.

 ```bash
 name unknown: The repository with name 'xxxxxxxxx' does not exist in the registry with id